So you’ve decided it is time to create some separation between your work and personal life by getting a dedicated business number. Good for you!

 “There is no system for flagging messages to respond to them later, or … marking them as unread.”
 (Review from TrustRadius)

-Grasshopper vs Google Voice: Which Comes Out Ahead?
+Grasshopper vs Google Voice: Which comes out ahead?

 Both Grasshopper and Google Voice will provide a virtual business number plus features that will meet some of your business requirements.
+Check out the table below to see how features compare between Grasshopper vs Google Voice.

 |Grasshopper||Google Voice (Free option)|